-All programs have a field-based practicum requirement.
-In the Two-Summers Program, students complete a project at the school where they are presently employed.
-The overarching goal of the practicum is to provide a guided opportunity to develop or deepen skills and knowledge in an area of school operations.
-The projects complement previous experience, develop leadership skills and effectiveness, allow for the firsthand study of school leadership, build reflective administrative practice, and benefit the site school.
+During the academic year between the two summers, each student completes a practicum project in administrative areas of their respective schools.
+The practicum project is designed to provide the student with experiential learning in the context of his/her own school and to offer residual benefits to the sponsoring school.
 Projects may include but are not limited to work in finance, development, college guidance, admissions, and/or marketing.
 Those holding senior administrative positions may focus on a particular area of their current job in order to track their thinking, planning, action, and results in deliberate ways.
+Students are guided in this project by a mentor who is an experienced leader in independent or international schools..
+Sponsoring schools are asked to consider scheduling accommodations for students doing research and practicum projects during the academic year.